 The Learning Environment

-Early Childhood classrooms offer a “just right” space for our youngest learnings.
+Early Childhood classrooms offer a “just right” space for our youngest learners.
 This means flexibility to move about, gravitate to area of interest, and engage in the most immediate, relevant ways.
-In Transitional Kindergarten, this means fostering a learning environment that promotes a deeper exploration of curriculum and increased autonomy.
+This means fostering a learning environment in all of our early childhood classrooms that promote a deeper exploration of curriculum and increased autonomy.

 .